Granular jamming and rheology in microgravity: Results

 \subsection{Jamming transition density}

 The compression experiment was conducted three times in microgravity using the \gls{gtb}, with the \SI{1}{\mm} diameter particles.

-Snapshots from a representative experiment are shown in Figure~\ref{fig:fluidization-screenshots-gtb} (video~1339 in Supplementary Material).
+Snapshots from a representative experiment are shown in Figure~\ref{fig:fluidization-screenshots-gtb} (see video in online multimedia).
 Three independent repetitions are presented in Figure~\ref{fig:phi-j-microgravity}(a-c).
 Fluidization ceases as gravity approaches $g_{\mu}$, at which point the piston starts its downward motion for compression.

 A short waiting time is introduced after fluidization to allow the packing to relax.
-At the onset of microgravity, a brief negative acceleration typically occurs, causing expansion of the granular packing and upward motion of some particles (visible in Sup.\ Mat.\ video 1339; see also Fig.~\ref{fig:fluidization-screenshots-gtb}(b)).
+At the onset of microgravity, a brief negative acceleration typically occurs, causing expansion of the granular packing and upward motion of some particles (visible in multimedia video available online; see also Fig.~\ref{fig:fluidization-screenshots-gtb}(b)).

-For the sake of comparison, three exemplary datasets in Earth gravity, $g_\text{E}$, are provided in Fig.~\ref{fig:phi-j-ground}.
+For the sake of comparison, three exemple datasets in Earth gravity, $g_\text{E}$, are provided in Fig.~\ref{fig:phi-j-ground}.
 A total of ten independent repetitions of the experiment were conducted, as reported in Fig.~\ref{fig:GTBPF}(b).

 In Figures~\ref{fig:phi-j-microgravity} and \ref{fig:phi-j-ground}, the piston's vertical position is normalized by its initial and final position, so that $\Delta z = 0$ is its starting position and $\Delta z =1$ the position at which the packing jams; i.e., let $h_0$ be the starting height of the piston and $h_\text{J}$ the height at which the packing jams, $\Delta z (h) = (h-h_0 )/(h_\text{J} - h_0)$.
 Time is expressed either from the start of microgravity (Fig.~\ref{fig:phi-j-microgravity}), or from the onset of piston's motion for ground experiments (Fig.~\ref{fig:phi-j-ground}).